Down to Earth candle glowing beside a bed in a softly lit bedroom, creating a cozy and calming nighttime atmosphere

 • Support emotional regulation and mental wellness

 Candles play a powerful role here because scent and flame act as multi-sensory anchors — grounding you in the present moment.
-Using clean-burning candles without harsh additives helps create a bedtime routine that supports rest instead of overstimulation.
+The soft flicker of a flame naturally slows your gaze, while familiar scent profiles create a sense of safety and predictability.

 Step 1: Set the Mood with Intention (Not Perfection)